Can we learn from Sweden how to cut emissions? – DW – 08/12/2024

 And it's especially the transport sector that's currently Sweden's biggest problem child.

-Following the energy crisis caused by thy Russian invasion of Ukraine, Sweden's conservative government rolled back some important policies.
+Following the energy crisis caused by Russia's invasion of Ukraine, Sweden's conservative government rolled back some important policies.
 It lowered petrol and diesel taxes by a quarter, which means Sweden now has among the lowest prices on diesel and gasoline in Europe.

 It also introduced other measures that make it less expensive to drive a car to support struggling households, while abolishing incentives that were previously offered to buy electric vehicles.